 The guidelines are constructed to protect the health and safety of our faculty, staff, students, and greater Loyola community.

 All students, faculty, and staff are expected to fully comply with the guidelines outlined in this document.
 Failure to do so may result in corrective action.

-Mitigation and containment of COVID-19 will require continued vigilance in daily self-checking for COVID-19 symptoms; twice weekly testing for COVID-19, the use of face coverings and social distancing; hand washing; and regular, careful cleaning of high-touch areas across our campuses.
+Mitigation and containment of COVID-19 will require continued vigilance in vaccine tracking, self-checking for COVID-19 symptoms; testing for COVID-19, the use of face coverings and social distancing; hand washing; and regular, careful cleaning of high-touch areas across our campuses.